Math Humor

 * * *

 There are only two kinds of math books.
-Those you cannot read beyond the first sentence, and those you cannot read beyond the first page.
+Those you cannot read beyond the first page, and those you cannot read beyond the first sentence.

 * * *